 Nguyen, H, Dinh, H, Nguyen, D, Dutkiewicz, E, Niyato, D & Wang, P 2018, 'Reinforcement Learning Approach for RF-Powered Cognitive Radio Network with Ambient Backscatter', 2018 IEEE Global Communications Conference (GLOBECOM), IEEE Global Communications Conference, IEEE, UAE.View/Download from: UTS OPUS or Publisher's site

-Dong, L, Niyato, D, Kim, DI & Hoang, DT 2017, 'A joint scheduling and content caching scheme for energy harvesting access points with multicast', 2017 IEEE Global Communications Conference, GLOBECOM 2017 - Proceedings, IEEE Global Communications Conference, Singapore, Singapore, pp. 1-6.View/Download from: Publisher's site
+Dong, L, Niyato, D, Kim, DI & Hoang, DT 2017, 'A joint scheduling and content caching scheme for energy harvesting access points with multicast', 2017 IEEE Global Communications Conference, GLOBECOM 2017 - Proceedings, IEEE Global Communications Conference, Singapore, Singapore, pp. 1-6.View/Download from: UTS OPUS or Publisher's site

 © 2017 IEEE.
 In this work, we investigate a system where users are served by an access point that is equipped with energy harvesting and caching mechanism.
 Focusing on the design of an efficient content delivery scheduling, we propose a joint scheduling and caching scheme.
 The scheduling problem is formulated as a Markov decision process and solved by an on-line learning algorithm.
 To deal with large state space, we apply the linear approximation method to the state-Action value functions, which significantly reduces the memory space for storing the function values.
 In addition, the preference learning is incorporated to speed up the convergence when dealing with the requests from users that have obvious content preferences.
 Simulation results confirm that the proposed scheme outperforms the baseline scheme in terms of convergence and system throughput, especially when the personal preference is concentrated to one or two contents.